Good to know!

 Do I need insurance during my research stay?

-No other insurance is legally required for your stay.
-Depending on the length of stay and your personal needs, it may be advisable for you to take out private liability insurance or accident insurance.
+Other insurances are not required by law for your stay.
+Depending on the length of your stay and your personal needs, it may be advisable to take out private liability or accident insurance.

 Can I use my health insurance from another EU country in Germany?